UnitTestBot/UTBotJava/utbot-cli-python/src/README.md

   Expected behaviour for runtime exception.

-- `--generate-regression-suite`
+- `--do-not-generate-regression-suite`

-  Generate regression test suite.
-Default error test suite generation only.
+  Generate regression test suite or not.
+Regression suite and error suite generation is active by default.

 ### `run_python` options